cool-dev-guy/vidsrc-api/README.md

 - Deploying

     Project specifically made to run on vercel,but easy to deploy on other platforms.Just check the running fastapi on the specific platform.

-    Vercel is facing a bug recently so setting node version to 18.x is a fix for it.
+    `IMPORTANT `: Vercel is facing a bug recently so setting node version to `18.x` is a fix for it.

+    *_there's an detailed explanation in this issue [link](https://github.com/cool-dev-guy/vidsrc-api/issues/12#issuecomment-2032147362)_
 - Running it locally

   1.Fork and Clone the repo.